thesmartyking/KENIL-DOSHI-PORTFOLIO-APP/README.md

 - Achievements &amp; Awards
 - Strengths
 - Hobbies
-- Thank you with feedback which sends mesaage directly to your number
+- Thank you with feedback which sends message directly to your number

 ---